Articles and Bylaws of SIPTA

 Article VIII - The ISIPTA Conferences

-- Shortly after the latest ISIPTA conference, the Steering Committee for the next ISIPTA conference is appointed by the newly elected SIPTA Executive Committee.
+- Within six months (unless extended by majority vote of the Executive Committee) after the latest ISIPTA conference, the Steering Committee for the next ISIPTA conference is appointed by the newly elected SIPTA Executive Committee.

 - The ISIPTA Steering Committee contains